SteveMcGrath/pySecurityCenter/README.md

 API easier to use and more manageable.
 A lot of effort has been put into making queries into the API as painless and manageable as possible.

 __NOTE:__ This rewrite is under active development.
-The current functionality
+The current functionality,
-		  is not feature-complete.
+		      while feature-complete, can potentially change at any time.

 # How to Install